-Universal Credit will not just affect those landlords with tenants that are out of work or deemed vulnerable, 'managed migration' will affect around three million people.
+Universal Credit will not just affect those landlords with tenants that are out of work or deemed vulnerable, ‘managed migration’ will affect around three-four million people.

-Universal Credit is the biggest large scale welfare reform in a generation.
-We would advise all members with any tenants who claim any of the following benefits to come along to an RLA training course to find out how you can prepare and navigate the system.
+We would advise all members with tenants who claim any of the following benefits to come along to this course to find out how you can prepare yourself to effectively navigate the new system.

 - Income Support

 - Income-based Jobseeker's Allowance